Tutorial work

 In tutorials, students often work on exercises and case studies that apply the theoretical knowledge from the lectures in practice.
 This promotes students' in-depth understanding and application skills.

-Through their work, student tutors develop important skills such as self-organisation, didactic skills and presentation and communication skills, which they can also use in their future careers.
+Through their work, student tutors develop important skills such as self-organization, didactic skills as well as presentation and communication skills, which they can also use in their future careers.

 And how?